vihar-s1/vihar-s1/README.md

 ## About Me 🧑‍💻

 I'm Vihar Shah, a passionate tech enthusiast and a fourth-year B.Tech student majoring in Information and Communication Technology.
 I have a deep love for Linux 💻, command line interfaces 🖥️, and all things related to technology.
-My primary interests include web development 🌐, application development 📱, and ethical hacking 🔒.
+My primary interests include all things backend 🌐📱, and ethical hacking 🔒.
 I find joy in contributing to open source projects and excel in debugging complex software 🐞.

 ## GitHub Portfolio 🚀